nikirg/lazyfast/DOCS.md

 ```

 ## Commit state
-In order for the field update to trigger a reload of all dependent components, it is necessary to use the commit mechanism.
-We can use this mechanism in several ways:
+To ensure that updating a field triggers the reload of all dependent components, the commit mechanism must be used.
+This mechanism can be applied in several ways:
 ```python
 ...
 @router.component()